 Blooloop discussed the continuing evolution of the Guinness Storehouse with Paul Carty, who has been Managing Director since it opened in 1999, and Brent Raynor, Digital and Content Manager at the Storehouse.

-Carty (right) initially trained to be a chef, however his background is predominantly in hotel management.
+Carty (below) initially trained to be a chef, however his background is predominantly in hotel management.
 He graduated from Shannon College of Hotel Management in 1980 and spent twenty years managing hotels in the UK, Ireland, Asia and the Middle East.
 The majority of his career was spent with Trusthouse Forte and Le Méridien Hotels.

 In 1999, he joined Diageo, one of the world’s largest producers of spirits and a key producer of beers, including the iconic Guinness brand.
 Just before joining Diageo, he had been in charge of an alcohol-free hotel in Saudi Arabia.

 The irony wasn’t lost on him.
 “You can’t sell alcohol in Saudi Arabia,” says Carty.
 “And I left there to join the largest alcoholic beverage company in the world, Diageo, so it was a case of from one extreme to the other.”

 Carty was in from the start at the Storehouse

 At this time, Guinness was planning on opening its new brand experience – the Guinness Storehouse – and Carty was headhunted to lead the project.
 “I was fortunate enough to be in time to get involved with the architects and the creatives; to put a bit of shape to it,” he says.

 Carty brought many skills to the table, not least his expertise in the hospitality industry.
 He was well-versed in the hospitality business model, with its emphasis on a good food and beverage offering attached to the attraction.